In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 h) Obtain or attempt to obtain a license to practice veterinary medicine by fraudulent representation;

-i) Practice veterinary medicine in Florida, unless the person holds a valid, active license to practice veterinary medicine pursuant to this chapter;
+i) Practice veterinary medicine in this state, unless the person holds a valid, active license to practice veterinary medicine pursuant to this chapter;

 k) Knowingly operate a veterinary establishment or premises without having a premise permit issued under s.
 474.215.